compas-dev/compas_fab/docs/examples/08_ros_create_moveit_package_from_custom_urdf.rst

 ======================

 We have already added the measurement_tool of the ur5.
 Now, we will designate this group as a special group: end effectors.
-Designating this group as end effectors allows some special operations to happen on them internally.

 * Click on the *End Effectors* pane.
 * Click *Add End Effector*.